Female gangs in the United States: Leaving the gang

 In Carlie's research, female gang members who chose to leave gang life did so for many of the same reasons men did, including growing older, marriage, and/or getting a steady and legal job.
 However, according to the research of Moore and Hagedorn, when a female gang member has a child, she is much more likely to invest the time and resources necessary to raise it than her male counterpart is.
 Campbell found that although not all gangs require members with children to leave, it is often considered unacceptable for mothers to participate in certain elements of gang life and as a result, some choose to leave the gang entirely.
 These factors may contribute to Thronberry's finding that women tend to remain in gangs for less time than men do.
+This theory also is supported by the idea that leaving the gang for maternal factors is seen as more acceptable than if the male counterppart was to leave for paternal duties.
+It is also important to draw attention to how "exit theory" plays a role in leaving a gang for motherhood.
+In this case, motherhood would support exit theory, the former member no longer resonates with the ideologies held by a gang and chooses to distance themselves from that lifestyle.
+However, the previous community being such a large part of a formative period, the emotional cognitivity may play into ones consistent affiliation even during motherhood, potentially perpetuating the cycle.